-Apparently, your iPhone can actually be used to call people, too!
-Grab that stack of catalogs, sit down with a fully charged phone and start calling those customer service numbers on the back cover.
+Apparently, your iPhone can be used to actually call people — who knew?
+If you’re feeling old fashioned, grab your rotary phone smartphone and that stack of catalogs, sit down and start calling those customer service numbers on the back cover.
 They’ll probably need your customer number, which will be located near your name and address, but in most cases, they’ll be happy to help.
 Again, if you want to opt-out of emails from the same retailer, this is the perfect chance to ask them to take you off that list as well.

 Originally published May 2012.
 Updated May 2017.